rgobbel/TensorOperations.jl/README.md

 [genie-img]: https://shields.io/endpoint?url=https://pkgs.genieframework.com/api/v1/badge/TensorOperations
 [genie-url]: https://pkgs.genieframework.com?packages=TensorOperations

+## New in version 3.2.5

+*   With Julia 1.9, CUDA support is an extension, so the CUDA package will only be required if actually needed.

 ## What's new in v3

 *   Switched to CUDA.jl instead of CuArrays.jl, which effectively restricts support to